 There are quite a few versions of spaghetti carbonara out there, and some are so simple that it’s just egg and pancetta with the noodles.

-Cook diced pancetta with olive oil in a large skillet for about 5 minutes, until crispy:
+Cook diced pancetta or guanciale with olive oil or butter in a large skillet for about 5 minutes over medium heat, until crispy:

 Cook for about 10 minutes, until the onion is soft, and the mushrooms have cooked down: